Cannabis Regulators Determine the Portion of Legal Market Activity

 - Non-Users: These are people who do not use cannabis (hemp or marijuana).

 - Legal Market Only Users: These are people who only use cannabis from licensed suppliers.
 These are people who either (i) always obey the law, and/or (ii) highly value the offerings provided by legal markets.
 If licensed cannabis products are not available, then these users abstain from cannabis use, rather than turning to Grey Market or Black Market products.

 - Black Market Only Users: These are people who only use cannabis from Black Market sources.
 These consumers place a high value on Black Market offerings, either (i) low prices, (ii) easy access to cannabis products, and/or (iii) anonymity.

 - Black, Grey, & Legal Market Users: The last group of users will purchase cannabis from Legal Markets, Grey Markets, and/or Black Markets, depending on their particular needs, which may vary across time and location.
 For example, users in this group may purchase cannabis from Licensed Markets when they have ready access to licensed supplies at home, but turn to Grey or Black Market sources while traveling.

 Determinants of User Groups Sizes

-The sizes of the different cannabis User Groups differ across regions (see Figure 4) depend on several factors, perhaps the most significant being culture, education, regulations, and available alternatives.
+The sizes of the different cannabis User Groups differ across regions (see Figure 4) depending on several factors, perhaps the most significant being culture, education, regulations, and available alternatives.

 Note: cannabis markets tend to be chaotic, and it’s often unclear to many consumers which products fall within the realm of Licensed Markets, Grey Markets, or Black Markets.
 The following discussion refers to the type of activity consumers intend to engage in, not necessarily which markets they actually/unknowingly end up in.